leonhandreke/python-bdr-tse/README.md

 ## Command Line Interface

 python-bdr-tse ships with a simple CLI that more or less directly exposes the TSE commands.
-When installed with pip, it is accessible by running `bdr-tse`.
+When installed with pip, just run `bdr-tse`.

 ## Contributing
 ### Code Style